ddalthorp/GenEst/deployment/README.md

 # GenEst Deploy
-This is a repository for deploying the GenEst app on shinyapps.io.
+This is a subdirectory for deploying the GenEst app on shinyapps.io.

 The following instructions assume that you have already created a shinyapps.io account and have configured **rsconnect** to work with your account.